 13. Set Up a Christmas Photo Booth

 Photo booths make great activities at any Christmas party.
-Simply find an appropriate Holiday Background, make a few props, and set up a camera to get the party started.
+Simply find an appropriate Holiday Background, add a few props like selfie frames, and set up a camera to get the party started.

 16. Host an Eggnog Tasting